FSD1092 Religion and Religiousness in Russia 1991

 - Andreenkov, Vladimir (The Russian Academy of Science)

-family life, gender roles, happiness, moral concepts, moral values, occupational life, political attitudes, political movements, quality of life, religious attendance, religious beliefs
+family life, gender role, happiness, moral concepts, moral values, occupational life, political attitudes, political movements, quality of life, religious attendance, religious beliefs

 The survey studied the concepts of religion, morals and values in Russia in the beginning of the 1990s.
 The respondents were asked to evaluate the importance of work, family, friends or acquaintances, leisure time, politics, and religion.
 Attitudes towards environmental issues were studied.
 The respondents were also asked which groups and associations they belonged to, whether they did any voluntary work, and why.
 They were asked what kind of people they would not have as neighbours.

 Self-perceived state of health was surveyed.
 A number of questions focused on how the respondents felt about life in general, and their feelings experienced during the past few weeks were also examined.
 Trust in other people, feeling of control over own life, and satisfaction with own life were surveyed.
 Causes for poverty in Russia were also charted.
 Relating to work, the respondents were asked what economical and social factors were the most important to them at work.
 The respondents were also asked what role should owners, the state, and employees have in the ownership of an enterprise, and in choosing management.